final-hill/decorator-contracts/README.md

 in the class hierarchy and the `@invariant` manages this interclass relationship.

+Static methods, including the constructor, can not be assigned an `@override` decorator.
+In the future this may be enabled for non-constructor static methods but the implications are not clear at present.

 ## Contributing

 Due to current licensing restrictions, contributions are not being accepted currently.